 You’re not going to find all the answers to every problem expats encounter during the holidays here.
 However, I will list five strategies for you that have worked for me to make the holidays spirited and happy in another country.

 Maybe these tips will help you, and hopefully you can add some more.
-I feel it helps expats to share ideas either in person or virtually with people going through a similar life adventure.
+I feel it helps expats to share ideas either in

 1. How to Survive the Holidays as an Expat: Embrace the Place